HectorVilas/lights-out/README.md

 Note: 24 levels with random patterns has been drawn, now I want to make some pixel art, so the next levels will be that.
 I hope I find something good to make.

 I also added a fanfare sound to play with the win message.
 Credits to the creator in "About".

+## update 14
+I just added 6 pixel art levels.
+Pretty iconic characters from Nintendo games drawn with just lights on or off.
+Now I just need to add...
+18 more?
+Okay, anything for the project!